Boards for intermediates and freeridersStarboard Go 162 on test

 Photo: Stephan Gölnitz

-With its large EVA deck, the Starboard Go is aimed at intermediates, but is also very sporty in stronger winds.
+The Starboard Go is aimed at intermediates with its large EVA deck, but is also very sporty in stronger winds.
 We show you all the test impressions, features and details here.

 The underwater hull is obviously more sporty than you might expect, because with a strong pull in the sail, the Go flies freely and high over the water like a racing sail from the racing segment, much more demanding than its freeride companion Carve: experience is therefore required at top speed.
 But until you get there, the Go accompanies you with good planing potential even in light planing winds and also in wide power jibes.
 Narrow gliding jibes, on the other hand, are only possible with disproportionately strong foot pressure and weight input.
 The Go offers the option of fitting a large centre fin (accessory), which enables very good upwind performance even without gliding wind.